Am I too old to adopt?

 I only moved to the UK a year ago - Is that okay?

-We plan to move soon, can we start the assessment process?
+I plan to move house soon, can I start the assessment process?

 My partner is a smoker, can we still adopt?

-We encourage applicants to be non-smokers and, if a previous smoker, to have given up for a least 12 months.
+We encourage applicants to be non-smokers, and, if a previous smoker, to have given up for at least 12 months.
 It is Diagrama Adoption’s policy not to place children under the age of five in households where there are people who smoke.

 What about vaping or e-cigarettes?

-Recent research suggests that e-cigarettes and vaping are less dangerous than smoking, although they are still considered harmful.
+Research suggests that e-cigarettes and vaping are less dangerous than smoking, although they still are considered harmful.
 Therefore, if adopters or other family members use e-cigarettes/vape, they are advised to do so away from the family home and not when children are present.
-They are also advised to lock away any e-cigarettes or vaping materials to ensure that children cannot access them.
+They are also advised to lock away and e-cigarettes or vaping materials to ensure that children cannot access them.

 We have been through fertility treatment, can we still adopt?